ajwheeler/WDdata/README.md

   * the parameters for KIC 8508736 are `["$t_1$", "$t_2$", "$R_p$", "$a$", "$b$", "$q_1$", "$q_2$"]`

 # Priors
 `t0` (as well at `t1` and `t2`, the epochs of KIC 8508736) was given a uniform prior of width `0.04 days` centered on the approximate transit epoch.
-This is much wider than the posterior standard deviation.
+This is much wider than the posterior width for this parameter.

 We sample uniformly in `log(rho)`, but apply a skewed-normal prior from Mathur+2018 as a penalty to the log-likelihood (see equation 10 in the paper for details).